Mo33na/RFM-pipeline/README.md

-# RFM-pipeline
+# Customer RFM Segmentation Pipeline
 Daily RFM pipeline

 **Overview**

 This project computes daily RFM (Recency, Frequency, Monetary) metrics for customers based on orders data and stores the results in the table ecom.customer_rfm_daily.

-**Description of the pipeline:**
+It processes transactional data, computes RFM scores, and segments customers to enable targeted marketing startegies, personalization, and business insights.

+**What this pipeline does:**

 1. Extracts data from ecom.orders table (excluding cancelled orders)
-2. Calculate RFM metric:
+2. Calculates RFM metric for each customer:
    Recency: days since last completed order (latest order date)
    Frequency: number of orders in the last 90 days
-   Monetary: total spend in the last 90 days (sum of order total) - all three ranging form 1-5
+   Monetary: total spend in the last 90 days (sum of order total)
-3. RFM scores are created and then segmented accordingly to identify the different set of customers and design targeted marketing strategies, personalized offers etc.
-4. Upserts results into the destination table so the job can run daily without duplicates.

-**Creation of environment variables**:
+3. Assigns scores (1-5) for RFM.
+4. Segments customers based on RFM scores.
+5. Runs incrementally (daily) using upsert logic (no duplicates)

+**Data Access**:

 1. A separate .env file is created to store the database credentials in the project root directory